stevewillcock/turso-mappers/README.md

 This is a work in progress.
 Currently, the following functionality is implemented.

-- The `TryFromRow` derive macro is implemented (for simple cases only)
 - `map_rows` from `MapRows` is implemented to allow mapping over rows
+- The `TryFromRow` derive macro is implemented (as a proof of concept, for simple cases only)

 ```rust
 use turso_mappers::MapRows;